Bill Nighy: 2000–2009: Career expansion

-In 2006, Nighy played the principal villain, Davy Jones, in Pirates of the Caribbean: Dead Man's Chest, with his face entirely obscured by computer-generated makeup.
+In 2006, Nighy played the principal villain, Davy Jones, in Pirates of the Caribbean: Dead Man's Chest with his face entirely obscured by computer-generated makeup.
 He voiced the character with a Scots accent.
 He reprised the role in the 2007 sequel, Pirates of the Caribbean: At World's End, in which his real face was briefly revealed in one scene.
 He also provided the narration for the Animal Planet series Meerkat Manor.
-In 2006 he played the role of Richard Hart in Notes on a Scandal, for which he was nominated for a London Film Critics' Circle award.
+In 2006 he played the role of Richard Hart in the Richard Eyre-directed drama Notes on a Scandal, alongside Judi Dench and Cate Blanchett.
+For the role he was nominated for a London Film Critics' Circle award.
 Nighy also appeared as General Friedrich Olbricht, one of the principal conspirators, in the 2008 film Valkyrie.
 He had played an SS officer in the 1985 Hitler's SS: Portrait in Evil.
 He starred in the film Wild Target in 2010.
 In July 2009, he announced that he would play Rufus Scrimgeour in Harry Potter and the Deathly Hallows – Part 1.
 Nighy had already worked with director David Yates twice, and with the majority of the Harry Potter cast in previous films.
 He has said of his role as Rufus Scrimgeour that it meant he was no longer the only English actor not to be in Harry Potter.

+2010–2019: Established actor
-In 2010 he made a small cameo in Doctor Who, in the episode titled "Vincent and the Doctor".

-Nighy voiced Grandsanta in the 2011 CGI animated film Arthur Christmas.
-In 2012, he starred in The Best Exotic Marigold Hotel, Wrath of the Titans, and the remake of Total Recall.
+In 2010, he made a small cameo in Doctor Who, in the episode titled "Vincent and the Doctor".
+Nighy voiced Grandsanta in the 2011 animated film Arthur Christmas.
+In 2012, he starred in the British romantic comedy The Best Exotic Marigold Hotel acting opposite Judi Dench, Dev Patel, Tom Wilkinson, and Maggie Smith.
+Nighy along with the ensemble received a nomination for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+That same year he acted in the action films Wrath of the Titans starring Sam Worthington and Ralph Fiennes and the remake of Total Recall starring Colin Farrell.
 In 2013, he played a role in Darkside, Tom Stoppard's radio drama based on Pink Floyd's album The Dark Side of the Moon.

-Nighy played MI5 agent Johnny Worricker in a trilogy of films written and directed by David Hare:

-Page Eight (2011), Turks & Caicos (2014), and Salting the Battlefield (2014).

-In 2014 he starred with Carey Mulligan in a revival of David Hare's Skylight at Wyndham's Theatre in London's West End.
-It had a large international audience via broadcast in the National Theatre Live series.
-He and Mulligan also starred in the play when it was transferred to Broadway in 2015 where they both received Tony Award nominations for their performances.
-In 2016, he provided the voice of Socrates in the critically panned animated feature Norm of the North.
+In 2014 he acted in the historical comedy-drama film Pride and the science-fiction fantasy film I, Frankenstein.